ExistsAndIs1/newral/README.md

 ```

-## use a tree Search to find the fastest path fron Arad to Bucharest
+## use a tree Search to find the fastest path from Arad to Bucharest
 ```ruby
 edges,nodes,node_locations = setup_bulgarian_map # find this in the test folder
       g = Newral::Graphs::Graph.new